-- To request an extension of T nonimmigrant status based on law enforcement need or exceptional circumstances, the T nonimmigrant must file Form I-539, Application to Extend/Change Nonimmigrant Status, along with supporting evidence, in accordance with the form instructions. - For derivative T nonimmigrant family member extension of status requests, follow the instructions for Form I-539.
-Derivative family members who have not previously entered or resided in the United States as T nonimmigrants cannot receive an extension of status.
-Instead, USCIS may issue an amended approval notice with updated validity dates. - The Form I-539 should be filed before the T nonimmigrant status expires but no more than 90 days before expiration.
-However, if the T nonimmigrant can explain in writing why he or she is filing the Form I-539 after the T nonimmigrant status has expired, USCIS has discretion to grant, on a case-by-case basis, an extension based on an untimely filed Form I-539. - When a T nonimmigrant properly files a Form I-539, USCIS will issue two new Forms I-797, Notice of Action: a receipt notice for Form I-539 and, if the Form I-539 is approved, a notice of extension of the T nonimmigrant status. - The extension of T nonimmigrant status based on law enforcement need or exceptional circumstances will be valid for one year from the date the T nonimmigrant status ends.
-In the case of a Form I-539 untimely filed after T nonimmigrant status has expired, the extension will be valid from the date the previous status expired and for one year from approval of the extension.
-During that period, the applicant will continue in valid T nonimmigrant status with all the associated rights, privileges, and responsibilities. - Any EAD (including renewals) will be issued using the (a)(16) eligibility code for principals and (c)(25) eligibility code for derivatives.
-An applicant may file Form I-765 concurrently with Form I-539.
+- To request an extension of T nonimmigrant status based on law enforcement need or exceptional circumstances, the principal T nonimmigrant should file the Form I-539, Application to Extend/Change Nonimmigrant Status, along with supporting evidence, with the Vermont Service Center. - If the principal T nonimmigrant wants the extension of status also to be applied to any derivative T nonimmigrant family members, the principal should clearly indicate that request in writing on the Form I-539. - When a T nonimmigrant properly files a Form I-539, USCIS will issue two new Forms I-797, Notice of Action: a receipt notice for Form I-539 and, if the Form I-539 is approved, a notice of extension of the T nonimmigrant status.
+This documentation will be issued to any derivative T nonimmigrants indicated in writing on the Form I-539. - The extension of T nonimmigrant status based on law enforcement need or exceptional circumstances will be valid for one year from the date the T nonimmigrant status did or would end.
+During that period, the applicant will continue in valid T nonimmigrant status with all the associated rights, privileges, and responsibilities. - Any Employment Authorization Document (EAD) (including renewals) will be issued using the (a)(16) eligibility code for principals and (c)(25) eligibility code for derivatives.